maco/maco/README.md

 -->

 ## Employment
-Some of my better-known former employers include The Washington Post and Cisco.
-I've also spent some time in startups.
+I spent a while working on build systems for firewalls at Sourcefire/Cisco before moving back into web development.
+Newspapers have been a recurring thing: previously at The Washington Post, and now at Axios.

 ## Open Source
 For several years, I was involved in Ubuntu development.
 Mainly, that meant QA, bug wrangling, and packaging releases.
 In that time, I submitted upstream patches to GNOME, KDE, and the Linux kernel.
 For a short while, I was on the board that decided who could have commit access.

 Later, while learning Ruby on Rails, I became a maintainer on Growstuff and contributed to Spree.
+Nowadays, I'm using Elixir as my primary language.